Night and shift workers

 • at regular intervals during their employment as a night worker

 A registered medical practitioner, or a person acting under their supervision, must carry out this assessment.
-They will inform the manager if the employee is fit or unfit to perform the night work concerned.
+They will inform the manager and the employee if the employee is fit or unfit to perform the night work concerned.

 Phone: 1800 420 420